 Legal Counsel.
 Reimagined.

 Let's be honest… no one wants to deal with lawyers.
 Good thing my firm only has one, me.
 I've spent 15 years in solo practice learning what actually matters: being strategic, responsive, and willing to think differently about legal problems.
 You can say I’m a legal Swiss Army knife.
 I've spent my career not just practicing law, but anticipating where it's headed.
 And right now?
 It looks like it’s heading straight into AI, data privacy, and the messy intersection of innovation and compliance.
 But whether you're in tech, a brand protecting your IP, or a business that needs contracts you can understand, then I’m here.
 Strategic counsel that cuts through the noise.
 The Credentials (Because They Matter): Law Degree-Check!
 CIPP/US (U.S. Privacy Certification)-Check!
 AIGP (AI Governance Professional)-Check!
 What actually matters is that I know how to meet clients where they are, understand what keeps you up at night, and build legal strategy that protects what you're building.
 The Extracurriculars (Because They Add Depth): Governor, Washington State Bar Board of Governors.
 Past President, Washington State Bar Foundation.
 Lecturer and staff attorney at the University of Washington.
 A decade volunteering in eviction defense.
 Named one of South Sound Business Magazine's 40 Under 40.
-The Bottom Line I’m freelance general counsel for modern businesses—the kind that need someone strategic, responsive, and willing to think beyond "that's not how we've always done it."
-I’m not your average lawyer.
-And I’m guessing you’re not looking for one.
+The Bottom Line.
+My Attorney as a Service model has been running since 2012 — designed for modern businesses that need someone strategic, responsive, and willing to think beyond 'that's not how we've always done it.'
+I'm not your average lawyer.
+And I'm guessing you're not looking for one.

 Step by Step